TolgaKesemen/miniCodeReviewOpenAI/README.md

 # miniCodeReviewOpenAI
-Project for code review with OpenAI
+Project for code review and code generation with OpenAI